truj/midica/README.md

 - Download the file `midica-VERSION.jar`.
 - Start Midica using the command: `java -jar midica-VERSION.jar`
 - Download one of the [example files](examples/) or create your own file and save it with the file extension `.midica`.
-- In the Midica application, load this file by pressing the upper right button `select file` and choose this file.
+- In the Midica application, load this file by pressing the upper right button `select file`.
+- Switch to the MidicaPL tab (it's the default tab) and choose this file.
 - Press the button `Start Player` and play the sequence

 # Features of the Midica Application itself